openvinotoolkit/open_model_zoo/demos/segmentation_demo/python/README.md

 ## Demo Output

-The demo uses OpenCV to display the resulting images with blended segmentation mask.
+The demo uses OpenCV to display the resulting images with blended segmentation mask by default.
+By setting `--only_mask` option (or pressing the `TAB` key during demo running) the resulting image would contain only masks.

+> **NOTE**: the output file contains the same image as displayed one.

+The demo reports

+* **FPS**: average rate of video frame processing (frames per second).
+* **Latency**: average time required to process one frame (from reading the frame to displaying the results).
+You can use both of these metrics to measure application-level performance.

 ## See Also